 This post may contain affiliate links.
 You can read more in my disclosure policy.

-First of all, all three freezing cinnamon rolls techniques shared below can be used successfully with your favorite cinnamon roll recipe.
-The results should be similar.
-My favorite cinnamon roll recipe is the Pioneer Woman’s.
+When I bake homemade cinnamon rolls, I love to use the Pioneer Woman’s cinnamon roll recipe.
 Her recipe is delicious, although it does make lots of cinnamon rolls (between 40 and 50).
-This actually makes it a perfect freezer recipe.
+This actually makes it a perfect freezer recipe because you definitely can’t eat all of them at once!
 I will note that I do modify Ree’s fabulous recipe slightly.
-Instead of using melted butter, I used slightly less butter and I only softened it.
+Instead of using melted butter, I used slightly less butter and I only soften it.
 It eliminated some of the general oozing problems.
 Her frosting is delicious as well (even with vanilla instead of maple and coffee).

 When I began my freezing cinnamon roll research, I discovered there were three variations of how to freeze cinnamon rolls.
 Over achiever that I am, I decided to try all three methods to see which I preferred.

-Here are the 3 methods for freezing cinnamon rolls.
+The first method is what most people probably do.
+Simply bake and frost the cinnamon rolls as indicated in the directions.
 Allow to cool and wrap tightly for the freezer.
 Freeze.
 Take your pan of cinnamon rolls out of the freezer the night before you are ready to serve.
 Warm individual rolls in the microwave to serve.

+The second method is to freeze cinnamon rolls in the pan – after a slight rise but before baking.
 In this method, take the pan out of the freezer the night before and allow them to thaw and rise on the counter overnight.
 Then, bake in the morning and frost as usual.

 When ready to serve, remove the specific number of rolls you want and set in a baking pan.
 Cover and allow to thaw on the counter overnight.
 Bake and frost as specified.